Soho / Nolita rent-stabilized apartments

 - What does "rent-stabilized" mean?

-- Rent stabilization is a New York State system that limits annual rent increases and gives tenants protections like automatic lease renewal, generally covering buildings of 6 or more units built before January 1, 1974, plus certain buildings receiving tax benefits.
+- Rent stabilization is a New York State system that limits annual rent increases and gives tenants protections like automatic lease renewal, generally covering buildings of 6 or more units built between February 1, 1947 and December 31, 1973, tenants in buildings built before February 1, 1947 who moved in after June 30, 1971, and certain tax-benefit buildings (421-a, J-51, and others).
 It applies at the building level: a building can contain rent-stabilized units, but individual apartments within it can still be non-stabilized depending on their history.
 Leaseswap never claims a specific unit is rent-stabilized, only that its building appears in the DHCR registry of buildings containing rent-stabilized units.

 - How does Leaseswap verify rent-stabilized buildings?